ardkastrati/EEGEyeNet/README.md

 ## General Requirements
 Create a new conda environment: \
+'''bash
 conda create -n eegeyenet_benchmark python=3.8.5
+'''

 First install the general_requirements.txt \
+'''
 conda install --file general_requirements.txt
+'''
 ## Pytorch Requirements
 If you want to run the pytorch DL models, first install pytorch in the recommended way.
-For Linux users with GPU support this is: \
+For Linux users with GPU support this is:
+'''
-conda install pytorch torchvision torchaudio cudatoolkit=11 -c pytorch \
+conda install pytorch torchvision torchaudio cudatoolkit=11 -c pytorch
+'''
 For other installation types and cuda versions, visit [pytorch.org](https://pytorch.org/get-started/locally/).

 ## Tensorflow Requirements